getsentry/sentry-ruby/docs/context.rst

 * ``tags``: a mapping of tags describing this event
 * ``extra``: a mapping of arbitrary context
 * ``user``: a mapping of user context
+* ``transaction``: An array of strings.
+The final element in the array represents the current transaction, e.g. "HelloController#hello_world" for a Rails controller.

 Providing Request Context
 -------------------------